-24 hours a day.
-The agency shall maintain written staff schedules which shall be available to be on-call, 24 hours a day, 7 seven days a week.
-The agency shall maintain written staff schedules which shall be available to the division department at the time of the accreditation survey.
+(5) Medically-monitored, intensive inpatient treatment programs shall operate-7 twenty-four hours a day, -7 seven days a week.
+The agency shall maintain written staff schedules which-shall must be available to the-division department at the time of the accreditation survey.

-(5) Medically-monitored intensive inpatient treatment programs shall operate 7 seven or written directory complete with the name, address, and telephone number of credentialed service providers available to provide the agency's clients with support services such as:
+Training and annual training updates in each area-shall must be documented in personnel or written directory complete with the name, address, and telephone number of credentialed service providers available to provide the agency's clients with support services such as the following services, if applicable:

-7 seven days a week.
-Counseling staff shall be on duty during normal daytime hours and must
+Counseling staff shall be on duty during normal daytime hours and must be on-call, 24